Python bindings

 assert decoded.sequence_record() == "xr 7 0x55"

-Bindings that wrap MMIO-backed hardware objects should still be treated as owning long-lived board resources even though the module now keeps the immediate mm/FPGA constructor arguments alive for the wrapper object.
+Bindings that wrap MMIO-backed hardware objects own long-lived board resources.
+The module keeps the immediate mm/FPGA constructor arguments alive for the wrapper object. loc objects returned by mm.get_loc(...) also keep their source mm mapping alive, so loc = pp.mm(...).get_loc(...) remains valid as long as loc is alive.

 Testing expectations